ahartmanns/jani-models/README.md

 # jani-models
-A library of formal models in the jani-model format.
+A library of formal models in the jani-model format, collected to demonstrate the <a href="https://jani-spec.org/">JANI</a> model format.

+*Note: This library is currently not being actively maintained.
+For a larger, up-to-date collection of JANI models, please check out the Quantitative Verification Benchmark set at <a href="https://qcomp.org/benchmarks/">qcomp.org</a>.*

 ## Models overview